How Innovation Shapes Financial Structure: The Moderating Role of Institutional Quality: Data

 \section{Data}

 We examine the impact of innovation on financial structure using an unbalanced panel of 159 advanced and emerging market economies, with annual data from 1960 to 2021.
 After including the necessary instruments and control variables, the estimated sample is reduced to 75 countries spanning from 1982 to 2021.
-We measure innovation of each country by the number of patent applications and the activity, efficiency and size of stock markets relative to the banking sector.
+We measure innovation of each country by the number of patent applications and stock market activity, efficiency and size relative to the banking sector.
 The definition and sources of the variables are given in Table \ref{table:data_description}.

 Table \ref{table:sum} reports the summary statistics for the full sample and for advanced and emerging economies separately.
 The average number of patent applications per year is 2.21, with a high standard deviation of 8.59 and a maximum of 124.57.
 This indicates substantial cross-country heterogeneity, with innovation concentrated in a few technologically advanced economies.
 The distribution of patents is more clustered for advanced economies (standard deviation of 8.23) than emerging markets (8.77).
 In particular, the maximum number of patents in emerging economies (124.57) far exceeds that in advanced countries (38.74) despite a much smaller mean of 1.14 compare to 3.41 in advanced economies, driven by rapidly industrializing countries such as China.